radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **TagSpecifications**: [TagSpecification](#tagspecification)[]: The tags to apply to the resources that are created during instance launch.
  To tag a resource after it has been created, see [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html).
  To tag the launch template itself, use [TagSpecifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html#cfn-ec2-launchtemplate-tagspecifications).
 * **UserData**: string: The user data to make available to the instance.
 You must provide base64-encoded text.
 User data is limited to 16 KB.
-For more information, see [Run commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) (Linux) or [Work with instance user data](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instancedata-add-user-data.html) (Windows) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Run commands on your Amazon EC2 instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the *Amazon EC2 User Guide*.
  If you are creating the launch template for use with BATCH, the user data must be provided in the [MIME multi-part archive format](https://docs.aws.amazon.com/https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive).
 For more information, see [Amazon EC2 user data in launch templates](https://docs.aws.amazon.com/batch/latest/userguide/launch-templates.html) in the *User Guide*.

 ## LaunchTemplateElasticInferenceAccelerator